 For too long, agencies have maintained habits, beliefs and cultures that are at best outdated and at worse actively hamper growth.

 For example, many so-called propositions are no more than straplines that offer clients no meaningful differentiation.
 And beyond listing their non-conflicted sectors, many agencies can’t even name a discrete target audience.

 The age-old obsession with pitching is also self-limiting.
 There’s plenty of talk about agencies becoming more consultative to get ‘upstream’, but few make the necessary changes to their decision making and commercial model, not to mention their mindset, skills and process.

 Similarly, for all the woolly talk of being ‘partners’ to clients, not enough is done to cultivate the conditions required.
-No wonder the classic ‘land and expand’ approach to new-business often leaves you in a tactical pigeonhole that makes account growth harder.
+No wonder the classic ‘land and expand’ approach to new business often leaves you in a tactical pigeonhole that makes account and agency growth harder.

 Ultimately, failing to change these ingrained habits – like chasing any CMO with a budget – makes you complicit in your own commoditisation.